UCAT EXAM ELIGIBILITY

 What Is UCAT?

-Before we dive into the eligibility criteria, let’s briefly go over what the UCAT exam is.
+Before we dive into the eligibility criteria, let’s briefly go over what the UCAT Exam Syllabus is.
 UCAT is a two-hour computer-based test that includes five sections:

 1. Verbal Reasoning: Tests your ability to comprehend written information and make logical inferences.